leanprover/lean4-cli/README.md

     def as? (a : Arg) (τ) [ParseableType τ] : Option τ /--
-    Converts `a.value` to `τ`, which should be the same type that was designated ub `a.arg.type`.
+    Converts `a.value` to `τ`, which should be the same type that was designated in `a.arg.type`.
     Panics if the conversion was unsuccessful, which can only happen if `τ` is not the same type as the one designated in `a.arg.type`.
     -/